 The red rock desert is a fragile ecosystem, and visitors should take special care to protect it.
 Practice Leave No Trace principles to ensure that all parts of the park are left as nature intended.

-Pack out everything you bring with you, including “microtrash,” such as tiny bits of food wrappers, tissues and even crumbs.
+Pack out everything you bring with you, including food wrappers, tissues and even crumbs.
 Arches requires visitors to pack out solid human waste, toilet paper and hygiene items.
+(Read: "How to Poop in the Outdoors")

 Stay on existing trails and do not travel off course or “bust the crust.”
-A single footstep can cause damage that lasts for decades, so be sure to stay on trails, roads and designated routes.
+A single footstep can cause damage that lasts for decades.
 Rock cairns, or rock piles, are trail markers.
 Do not disturb them or add new ones, as they could mislead other hikers.

 Treat the arches and other geologic features with respect, both to protect them and for your safety.
 Walking, climbing and scrambling on arches — even for a quick photo — is not permitted.